 For an enterprise, training and development is compulsory.
 But how to deliver it so that employees can gain maximum benefit out of it is the question most L&D teams ask.
 Should they go by the traditional classroom-based approach?
 Or should they use an online learning platform such as a mobile device, as employees are accustomed to using them on a regular basis?

-Let us compare which is the Best Online Training Platform or Traditional Training:
+Let us compare which is the Best an Online Training Platform or Traditional Training:

 1. Does an Online Training Platform or Traditional Training save more time?